-In mathematical expressions, parentheses are often used to make their meaning easier to interpret.
-In computers, however, parentheses in an expression can increase the time needed to solve for a solution.
+In computers, parentheses in an expression can increase the time needed to solve for a solution.
 To minimize computational complexity, various notations have been devised for representing operators and operands in an expression.
+So, in this article, let us understand the technique for converting infix to postfix notation along with C++, Java, and Python code implementation.

-In this article, let us study a couple of those notations, namely, infix and postfix notation, in detail, along with its example.
-We will also dive deep to understand the technique for converting infix to postfix notation along with c++, java, and python code implementation.
+Before this, we first need to revise a couple of those notations, namely, infix and postfix notation, in detail, along with its example.
 So, let’s get started!

 What is Infix Notation?

 When the operator is placed between its operands, it is known as infix notation.
-The operand is not necessarily a constant or a variable—it can also be an expression.
+The operand is not necessarily a constant or variable; it can also be an expression.

 For example: (a + b) * (c + d)